nesterova-anastasia/authoraid-diseases/README.md

 # authoraid-diseases
-Automation of extraction citations with references by disease names from Elsevier Text Mining
+Automation of extraction citations with references and drugs and biomarkers by disease names

-To retrieve information (list of citations with references) from Elsevier Text Mining (https://demo.elseviertextmining.com/) with queries presented here, you need to know the disease name(s) and have a personal key to access the product API.
+To information about diseases from literature, you need to know the disease name(s) and have API KEY for ETM and PSE/Resnet.
+Or transferred SQL queries presented here for python API available in …

 The retrieved references covers:
 -	Terminology